-People who take LSD can feel overjoyed and excited, but they can also feel paranoia and have hallucinations, where they hear and see things that aren’t real.
+People who take LSD can feel overjoyed and excited, but they can also feel paranoid and have hallucinations, where they hear and see things that aren’t real.

 The effects start about an hour after taking LSD.
 Nobody can predict whether they will have a good or bad trip, or how intense the experience will be.
 It depends on their mood, their mental state and where they are taking it.

 Trips can last up to 24 hours.
 Coming down from a trip takes a few days.
-People who are coming down often feel depressed.
+People who are coming down often feel anxious and depressed.
 Some have panic attacks.
-Find out more about LSD effects on the Druginfo and Reachout.com websites.
+Find out more about LSD effects on the Alcohol and Drug Foundation and ReachOut.com websites.

 Mental health issues